rcl-verifiable-credentials/docs/holder/holder.md

 # Holder
 **V1.0**

-In this section, you will learn how a holder can store and share their credentials.
+In this section, you will learn how a holder can store and share their verifiable credentials.